GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/randomness/index.md

 Rolling 2 dices is actually the same as picking 2 number between 1 and 6 and sum them using this expression `RandomInRange(1, 6) + RandomInRange(1, 6)`.

 <!---
-Create an example that compares visually different way of doing randomness.
+TODO Create an example that compares visually different way of doing randomness.
 Add a side by side comparison between `RandomInRange(1, 6) + RandomInRange(1, 6)` and `RandomInRange(2, 12)` and add a link to the example.
 -->